Private Equity Firms Want Your Music: Should You Sell?

 Artists who have spent years making music are now finding that their life's work may be more valuable than ever—and growing numbers are choosing to cash in.

-The 2020 pandemic may have grounded music tours and cancelled live concerts, but music remained a vital part of people's lives.
 Music streaming continues to grow in popularity, and investors have taken notice that music royalties don't stop paying off during economic downturns.

 For example, artists including Barry Manilow, Bob Dylan, Stevie Nicks, Mick Fleetwood and Ryan Tedder of OneRepublic have all sold rights to their song catalogs during the past year, some for hundreds of millions of dollars.
 Some traditional music companies are pouring money into purchasing song catalogs, but private equity (PE) firms are also investing heavily in music.

 Music-focused investment firms such as Primary Wave and Hipgnosis Songs Fund have been snapping up music rights over the past few years, and recently, traditional Wall Street heavyweights are getting in on the action.
 In January 2021, Kohlberg Kravis Roberts, an investment firm with more than $230 billion in assets under management, purchased a majority stake in the publishing catalog of Tedder, who has written songs for Adele, Beyonce and Stevie Wonder, according to Rolling Stone.

 As interest grows in the investment potential of music catalogs, songwriters and artists have to decide whether relinquishing some or all of the rights to their work is the correct move.
 To make that decision, it's important to understand what rights they own, how timing matters, and how a potential sale could impact their finances and their legacy.